mhamano/advanced-analytics-toolbox/docs/analysis/decision_tree.md

     * Sum(total_eve_minutes)
     * (voice_mail_plan)

   7. A decision tree is displayed.
+The tree is collapsed to the third level in default, and you are able to collapse nodes by clicking on the one filled with blue color.
   ![pca screenshot](./images/decision_tree_example1-1.png)

-  8. Next, open [Analysis Settings] on the property panel and input 3 into [Max depth].
+  8. Open [Analysis Settings] on the property panel and input 3 into [Max depth].
 The depth of the tree node is changed to 3.
   ![pca screenshot](./images/decision_tree_example1-2.png)

 ## Example2 - Iris